justincrosbie/passkeyme-docs/docs/sdks/android/configuration.md

 Before implementing Android passkeys, complete these steps:

-- [ ] Create PasskeyMe Application with proper configuration
+- [ ] Create Passkeyme Application with proper configuration
 - [ ] Install passkeyme-android-sdk into your Android app
 - [ ] Configure passkeyme-android-sdk with APP_ID and API-KEY
 - [ ] Sign your app and update build config with signingConfig